-A colectomy is a surgical procedure that treats diseases of the colon, which is part of the large intestine.
+A colectomy is a surgical procedure to treat diseases of the colon or the large intestine.
 During a colectomy, surgeons remove a portion of the colon.
 Ulcerative colitis (UC) is a disease that may require treatment with a colectomy.

 Shannon Fagan/Getty Images